riscv-software-src/riscof/docs/source/overview.rst

 The *test-list* is next forwarded to both, the user and reference defined python plugins, to initiate compilation and execution of the tests on the respective platforms.

-One shuold note the each test in the architectural test suite adheres to the :ref:`test_format_spec` and thus produces a signature in the memory region of the test which captures the essence that particular test.
+One should note the each test in the architectural test suite adheres to the :ref:`test_format_spec` and thus produces a signature in the memory region of the test which captures the essence that particular test.
 Thus, it is also the job of the python plugins to extract this signature to a file on the host system.